Napata: Napatan period

 In 750 BC, Napata was a developed city, while Egypt was still suffering political instability.
 Kashta, whose name is Egyptian for "the Kushite", profited from it, and attacked Upper Egypt.
 His policy was pursued by his successors Piye, and Shabaka (721–707 BC), who eventually brought the whole Nile Valley under Kushitic control in the second year of his reign.
 Overall, the Kushite kings ruled Upper Egypt for approximately one century and the whole of Egypt for approximately 57 years, from 721 to 664 BC.
-They constitute the Twenty-fifth Dynasty in Manetho’s Aegyptiaca.
-Furthermore, these Kushite kings were supported by Amun clergy at Thebes and believed their power was claimed through Amun of Jebel Barkal and Amun of Karnak.[1]
+They constitute the Twenty-fifth Dynasty in Manetho's Aegyptiaca.
+Furthermore, these Kushite kings were supported by Amun clergy at Thebes and believed their power was claimed through Amun of Jebel Barkal and Amun of Karnak.
 They are depicted in art as having worn a particular type of skull-cap crown reminiscent of the shape of Jebel Barkal, which was intended to show how they derived their power from that “Pure Mountain”.

 The reunited Egyptian empire under the 25th dynasty was as large as it had been since the New Kingdom and ushered in a renaissance.
-Religion, the arts, and architecture were restored to their Old, Middle, and New Kingdom forms.
+Religion, arts, and architecture were restored to their Old, Middle, and New Kingdom forms.
 Pharaohs, such as Taharqa, built or restored temples and monuments throughout the Nile, including at Memphis, Karnak, Kawa, Jebel Barkal, and elsewhere.